BaselLaserMouse/LaserControl/README.md

 ## Installation
 * Add the `code` directory to your MATLAB path.
 * In MATLAB run `laserControl.settings.readSettings` then go to the settings file in the path reported to screen and fill in the missing settings.
+Note that if you plan to control an AOM but are not controlling the laser from the same PC, you should select the `dummyLaser` option and set the COM port to any integer.

 ## Example
 Note that to run all the following examples, the manufacturer's control software must first be closed.